ENCODE-DCC/encoded/cloud-config/README.md

 Organization deployment configuration and build files
 =====================================================
-    When bin/deploy is run user_data is sent to AWS.
+    When `deploy` is run user_data is sent to AWS.
 The user_data defines the type of deployment, i.e. Demo, es cluster, frontend, etc.  The user_data is compiled in two stages.
 The first stage creates an Assembled Template.
-By default the template is in memory but a bin/deploy argument exists that allows the assembled template to be saved and used later.
+By default the template is in memory but a `deploy` argument exists that allows the assembled template to be saved and used later.
 The second stage adds Run Variables to the Assembled Template.
 Then it can be sent as user_data to AWS to create an instance.